bgoonz/docs-collection/mdn/web/javascript/reference/global_objects/object/create/index.md

 var rect = new Rectangle();

-console.log('Is rect an instance of Rectangle?', rect instanceof Rectangle); // true console.log('Is rect an instance of Shape?', rect instanceof Shape); // true rect.move(1, 1); // Outputs, 'Shape moved.'
+console.log("Is rect an instance of Rectangle?", rect instanceof Rectangle); // true console.log("Is rect an instance of Shape?", rect instanceof Shape); // true rect.move(1, 1); // Outputs, 'Shape moved.'
 ```